Blackberry Limeade Recipe

 Blackberry Limeade

 I was waiting for the perfect day to give this blackberry limeade recipe a try.
-Time and again, bundled in blankets on fog shrouded San Francisco afternoons, I'd whine to Wayne that we should move somewhere with a proper summer.
-Visions of my hand wrapped around a frosty glass of a jeweled-toned refresher like this occupied a disproportionate amount of my daydreams.
-No more.
-With temperatures roaring well past 90 degrees in San Francisco on Friday, I got my perfect summer day - and with a bit of help from Martha Hall Foose (executive chef of the Viking Cooking School), I took full advantage.
-The recipe is from her eloquently written new cookbook, Screen Doors and Sweet Tea: Recipes and Tales from a Southern Cook.
+I’ve spent countless afternoons sitting in parks, bundled in blankets, shivering my way through foggy summer San Francisco afternoons.
+I’d whine to Wayne that we should move somewhere with a proper summer (and we eventually did)!
+But, at the time, visions of my hand wrapped around a frosty glass of a jeweled-toned refresher like this one occupied a disproportionate amount of my time.
+It took a rare day with temperatures roaring past 90 degrees in San Francisco for me to take full advantage.
+I got my perfect summer day, and with a bit of help from Martha Hall Foose, the ideal beverage to accompany it.
+The recipe is from Martha’s eloquently written cookbook, Screen Doors and Sweet Tea: Recipes and Tales from a Southern Cook.

 I'd be willing to bet you'd like to try that recipe as well.
 And that's how it goes with this book - the author skillfully unveiling glimpses of her life (and love) of the South through a lovely collection of recipes.